WokLibCodeClub/breakout/step06-finishing_touches/README.md

 Now we need to write code to use these sound files.

-We will use the sound blip.wav whenever the ball hits the bat.
+We will use the sound bat.wav whenever the ball hits the bat.

 - Find the line in your code where there is an if block which tests for a collision between the bat and the ball.
 - At the end of this if block add

-  `sounds.blip.play()`
+  `sounds.bat.play()`

-  This is the Pygame Zero command to play the file blip.wav.
+  This is the Pygame Zero command to play the file bat.wav.
 (Make sure you indent this code to line up with the other statement inside the if block.)

+We will use the sound wall.wav whenever the ball hits the side or the top walls

+- Find the lines in your code where you test if the ball is about to go off the edges or the top of the game window.
+- At the end of these three if blocks add

+  `sounds.wall.play()`

 We will use the sound block.wav whenever the ball hits one of the blocks

-- Find the line in your code where there is an if block which tests for a collision between the bat and any block.
+- Find the line in your code where there is an if statement which tests for a collision between the bat and any block.
 - At the end of this if block add

   `sounds.block.play()`